eymenefealtun/eymenefealtun/README.md

 ### Hi there 👋
-- 🔭 currently learning C#, and working on Management Information Systems
-- 👯 open to collaborating on Projects
+🔭- currently learning C#, and working on Management Information Systems 👯- I'm open to collaborating on Projects